Get connected at Swinburne!

 - GROW through peer support

-- Month prior to semester starting – Mentees and Mentors start signing up to the program; Mentors complete onboarding and training
+- Month prior to the semester starting – Mentees and Mentors start signing up to the program; Mentors complete onboarding and training

 - Week two – Program launches; Mentees, Mentors, and Mentor Leaders are matched and the first round of Mentoring Connections is published